hth313/OS4/doc/reference.rst

 slightly stripped when moved but the comment was left as-is.

-Here it is presented in all its glory with the addition that it is now also handles secondary assignments and will rebuild those key assignments map too.
-If a secondary assignment happens to be shadowed by a primary assignment, as can be the result when loading primary assignments using functions that are unaware of secondary assignments, the secondary assignment is cleared.
+Here it is presented in all its glory with the addition that it is now also handles secondary assignments and will also rebuild their key assignment maps.
+If a secondary assignment happens to be shadowed by a primary assignment, the secondary assignment is cleared.

 **Entry point:** ``4FA0``